 About WebRTC in Wowza Streaming Engine

-Encryption is required for all components of your WebRTC workflow.
-You must have a secure HTTP (HTTPS) connections to a web camera for WebRTC publishing and playback.
+Encryption is required for all components of the WebRTC workflow.
+You must have a secure HTTP (HTTPS) connection to a web camera for WebRTC publishing and playback.
 As a result, due to cross-domain issues, you'll need to configure an SSL certificate to secure the connection between the browser and Wowza Streaming Engine for the SDP data exchange.

 - Request an SSL certificate for Wowza Streaming Engine from a certificate authority